xmflsct/cloudflare-docs/content/ddos-protection/managed-rulesets/network/configure-api.md

 You can define overrides at the ruleset, tag, and rule level for all Managed Rulesets.

 When configuring the Network-layer DDoS Attack Protection Managed Ruleset, use overrides to define a different **action** or **sensitivity** from the default values.
-For more information on these rule parameters and the allowed values, refer to [Managed Ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/).
+For more information on these rule parameters and the allowed values, refer to [Ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/).

 {{<Aside type="warning" header="Important">}}